-Cycling UK Volunteer Support Officer Laura Brooks attended the Crawley Borough Council cycle forum and met the Cycling UK local campaigner and other members.
-The forum, despite only being revived in 2008, is now very active and effective, so she asked Peter Smith to explain how this had been done.
+Cycling UK Volunteer Support Officer Laura Brooks attended the Crawley Borough Council Cycle Forum and met Cycling UK local campaigner Peter Smith and other members.
+The forum, despite only being revived in 2008, is now very active and effective, so she asked Peter how this had come about.

-I discovered that the borough council had a Cycle Forum, but that it was not active.
-I made contact with the Town Hall via my local Councillor and planned to meet the planning officer responsible for the forum.
-On my initial meeting, I was surprised to discover that there were funds available for cycling and cycle schemes as a result of Section 106 money, of which more anon.
-And so it seemed clear from the outset that the key activities for the forum were to organise and identify what the local authority should deliver for cyclists.
+I discovered that Crawley Borough Council had a cycle forum, but that it was not active.
+I made contact with the Town Hall via my local councillor and planned to meet the planning officer responsible for the forum.
+On my initial meeting, I was surprised to discover that there were funds available for cycling and cycle schemes as a result of Section 106 money.
+It seemed clear from the outset that the key activities for the forum were to organise and identify what the local authority should deliver for cyclists.

-There was also an active West Sussex cycle forum and we undertook to attend and participate so that we could have a mechanism for involvement in over-arching County activity and bring up the Crawley perspective.
+There was also an active West Sussex Cycle Forum and we undertook to attend and participate in that so we could have a mechanism for involvement in county activity as a whole and provide the Crawley perspective.

 We reactivated the forum and decided that it would be constructed as an organisational forum rather than a general public forum.
 This was important in our case as the objective was to begin to release available funds into schemes, initiate schemes and improve cycling levels in the town.
 We have not ruled out having a public forum at some time, but are keen to maintain an overall perspective of positively working with the local authorities and others, rather than representing a group of people with a long list of complaints.
 This was the overall ethos from the outset.

-We have a Cycling UK local campaigner and two Sustrans representatives – one is the local ranger co-ordinator, who offered to Chair the forum and the other the area manager.
-We also have a representative from the British Horse Society who is also active on Rights of Way issues.
-We were also pleased to receive support from Cycling UK National Councillor Richard Bates, who is also a Cycling UK campaigner for West Sussex and a member of the Cycling UK Advisory board, who frequently attends our meetings.
+We have a Cycling UK local campaigner and two Sustrans representatives – one is the local ranger co-ordinator, who offered to chair the forum - and the other is the area manager.
+We also have a representative from the British Horse Society who is active on Rights of Way issues.
+We were also pleased to receive support from Cycling UK National Councillor Richard Bates, who is a Cycling UK campaigner for West Sussex and a member of the Cycling UK Advisory board, and who frequently attends our meetings.

-This group represents the voice of the ‘customers’ or consumers i.e. the cyclists.
-Its strength is that it draws on a wide constituency and experience and benefits from national support via Richard Bates and Cycling UK volunteer Support Officer.
-It is a small group ensuring that disagreements etc can be resolved fairly easily and in an efficient way (down the pub!).
+This group represents the voice of the ‘customers’ or consumers, i.e.: the cyclists.
+Its strength is that it draws on a wide constituency and experience and benefits from national support via Richard Bates and Cycling UK's Volunteer Support Officer.
+It is a small group, which ensures that disagreements can be resolved fairly easily and in an efficient way (down the pub!).

-The Council has a planning officer who organises the meetings and room bookings etc. And it soon became clear that although the Borough had the Section 106 money allocated to cycling, the delivery authority was the West Sussex County Council.
-This relationship is, quite frankly, somewhat inefficient and un-productive, but is the way that local government works in Crawley, and so we invited the WSCC Cycling Officer to also join the forum.
+The borough council has a planning officer who organises the meetings and room bookings, etc. It soon became clear that although the borough had Section 106 money allocated to cycling, the delivery authority was the West Sussex County Council.
+This relationship is, quite frankly, somewhat inefficient and un-productive, but is the way that local government works in Crawley.
+So we invited the WSCC cycling officer to also join the forum.

 We immediately did several things.

-These rides were and are very much focussed on ‘selling’ cycling in the Town to the people that are responsible for providing the facilities – an easy sell in some cases, but less so in others!
+These rides were and are very much focussed on ‘selling’ cycling in the town to the people who are responsible for providing the facilities – an easy sell in some cases, but less so in others!
 We have subsequently taken many people on these short tours including council officers and councillors.
-This activity is quite simple to do but helps to increase awareness and, more importantly, a cyclist’s view of the world within the people that control delivery.
+This activity is quite simple to do but helps to increase awareness and, more importantly, explain a cyclist’s view of the world to the people who control delivery.

-Cycling Facilities Report: On investigation there did not seem to be any overall ‘joined-up’ view of what needed doing in Crawley particularly as the Borough and the County had different lists of cycling related ‘things’ some of which were driven by fairly obscure sources.
-Some emanated from earlier reports or studies, some from the different funding sources, some from Councillors etc. So we organised some rides with local Cycling UK member group riders and Sustrans supporters.
-This group produced a catalogue of Cycling facilities organised as missing or in need of repair/improvement.
-This list was then reviewed and prioritised by the Cycle representatives on the Forum.
+Cycling Facilities Report: On investigation there did not seem to be any overall ‘joined-up’ view of what needed doing in Crawley, particularly as the borough and the county had different lists of cycling related ‘things’, some of which were driven by fairly obscure sources.
+Some emanated from earlier reports or studies, some from the different funding sources, some from councillors, etc. We organised some rides with local Cycling UK member groups and Sustrans supporters.
+This group produced a catalogue of cycling facilities organised as missing or in need of repair/improvement.
+This list was then reviewed and prioritised by the cyclist representatives on the forum.

-The key intention here is to have a list of prioritised schemes ready, so that whenever any funds or activity takes place the Cyclists representatives could produce their suggestions and put them on the table.
+The key intention here is to have a list of prioritised schemes ready, so that whenever any funds or activity takes place, the cyclist representatives can produce their suggestions and put them on the table.

-One key element is that the overall approach was that of a novice non-cyclist’s perspective i.e. a utility cyclist and not a regular Cycling UK club rider.
-So we use Cycling UK member’s knowledge and enthusiasm to articulate the needs of people who would cycle as a means of transport.
+One key element is that the overall approach was that of a novice non-cyclist’s perspective, i.e.: a utility cyclist and not a regular Cycling UK club rider.
+However, we use Cycling UK members' knowledge and enthusiasm to articulate the needs of people who would cycle as a means of transport.

-Lobbying: WSCC highways schemes are prioritised by County Local Committees.
-These hold their meetings in public and so it has been necessary to both lobby the Councillors on the committees and to attend the public meetings, where the press are present, to argue for cycle scheme priorities.
+Lobbying: WSCC highways schemes are prioritised by county local committees.
+These hold their meetings in public, so it has been necessary to both lobby the councillors on the committees and to attend the public meetings, where the press are present, to argue for cycle scheme priorities.

-Action: We then worked with the WSCC cycling officer, as the highway authority, to get the top priority schemes progressing.
+Action: We then worked with the WSCC cycling officer, as the highway authority, to get the top-priority schemes progressing.
 This work was driven by our list and by the availability of funding.
-So some high priority schemes are awaiting funds and some lower priority schemes have been done due to funding availability.
-But the key thing is that the Cycle forum has been involved in them all at a very early stage.
+Some high-priority schemes are awaiting funds and some lower-priority schemes have been done due to funding availability.
+But the key thing is that the cycle forum has been involved in them all at a very early stage.

-We have recognised that there are many people who have some element of Cycling in their responsibilities, both in the Councils, the Councils sub-contractors and the Councillors themselves, and that there is typically a desire to do something for cycling, but not always the understanding of a cyclist’s needs or the correct level of engagement at the appropriate time.
+We have recognised that there are many people who have some element of cycling in their responsibilities, both in the councils, the councils' sub-contractors and the councillors themselves.
+There is typically a desire to do something for cycling, but not always the understanding of a cyclist’s needs or the correct level of engagement at the appropriate time.

 All too often we have seen ‘cycle facilities’ appear on the ground that are inadequate in some way and that could have been improved, usually at no additional cost, if the relevant input had been provided at design time.

-We always comment on draft plans using a template that requests compliance with standards (LTN 2/08 etc) and offers help with amendments/updates etc. Usually we try to include photographs of issues, especially as the WSCC are located at the opposite end of the County and don’t necessarily have detailed local knowledge of the sites involved and because they always use sub-contractors who usually have a different individual doing the plan each time.
+We always comment on draft plans using a template that requests compliance with standards (LTN 2/08 etc) and offer help with amendments/updates, etc. Usually, we try to include photographs of issues, especially as the WSCC is located at the opposite end of the county and doesn’t necessarily have detailed local knowledge of the sites involved.
+Also, it uses sub-contractors who usually have a different individual doing the plan each time.

-We also persuaded the Crawley council to produce weekly lists of planning applications.
-This is vital as you can review the applications that are likely to have Section 106 money related to them and/or transport implications and get involved and make comments at the application time.
+We also persuaded Crawley Borough Council to produce weekly lists of planning applications.
+This is vital as we can review the applications that are likely to have Section 106 money related to them and/or transport implications, and get involved and make comments at the application time.
 This is, by far, the best time to get ‘in the loop’ as the planning authority can make cycle facilities a condition of the application and require the developer to fund them.

 We have undertaken a range of other activities to encourage cycling – it’s not all about infrastructure.

-This has included setting up an annual ‘Crawley Bike Ride’ during bike week supported by the Council (this also introduces our local member group and we have recruited a few new riders as a result), running a Facebook page/group, encouraging both the County and the Borough Councils to improve their websites (they both now have cyclestreets.net mapping on their sites), engaging with community groups and Sustrans (whatever you may feel about Sustrans routes we have found it is best to work together and present a united cyclists face to the authorities), engaging with Gatwick Airport regarding routes, mapping, access etc, NHS trusts, et.
-And so on.
+We have set up an annual ‘Crawley Bike Ride’ during Bike Week supported by the council (this also introduces our local member group and we have recruited a few new riders as a result).
+We run a Facebook page/group.
+We encourage both the county and the borough councils to improve their websites (they both now have cyclestreets.net mapping on their sites).
+We engage with community groups and Sustrans (whatever you may feel about Sustrans routes, we have found it is best to work together and present a united cyclists face to the authorities).
+We engage with Gatwick Airport regarding routes, mapping, access, etc. We engage with NHS trusts, etc, and so on.